Germany–Slovenia relations

 Germany–Slovenia relations are the foreign relations between Germany and Slovenia.
 Germany–Slovenia state relations are good and harmonious.
 Both countries established diplomatic relations on 15 January 1992.
-Germany has an embassy in Ljubljana.
-Slovenia has an embassy in Berlin and a general consulate in Munich.
-Both countries are full members of NATO and the European Union.
-There are more than 50,000 Slovenes living in Germany and more than 50,000 Germans living in Slovenia.
+Germany has an embassy in Ljubljana and Slovenia has an embassy in Berlin and a general consulate in Munich.
+Both countries are full members of the Council of Europe, the European Union and NATO.

+Establishment of relations

+Germany officially recognized Slovenia, along with Croatia, on December 23, 1991.
+Germany's unilateral recognition of Slovenia, which came earlier than from the other members of the European Community, was the subject of much controversy and debate.

 During the first years of Slovenian independence, Germany was a strong advocate for the self-determination of Slovenes, and instituted a comprehensive consulting and support program for the promotion of democratization and market reform process in Slovenia.
 It also supported Slovenian accession to the EU and NATO.